moneroexamples/onion-monero-blockchain-explorer/README.md

 a [custom lmdb database](https://github.com/moneroexamples/lmdbcpp-monero.git) constructed based on the Monero blockchain.
 The reason for the custom database is that Monero's own lmdb database has limited search abilities.
-For example, its not possible to search for a tx having a given key image, except performing an exhaustive search on the blockchain.
+For example, its not possible to search for a tx having a given key image, except by performing an exhaustive search on the blockchain which is very time consuming.

-Instruction how to compile the lmdbcpp-monero are provided here:
+Instruction how to compile the `lmdbcpp-monero` are provided here:

  - https://github.com/moneroexamples/lmdbcpp-monero.git

-The custom database can be quit large, 12GB now.
-So its optional off course.
+The custom database is rather big, 12GB now, and it must be running alongside Monero deamon so that it keeps updating itself with new information from new blocks as they are added to the blockchain.

-But without it, some searching abilities wont be possible, e.g., searching for key images, output and tx public keys, encrypted payments id.
+For these reasons, its use is optional.
+However, without it, some searches wont be possible, e.g., searching for key images, output and tx public keys, encrypted payments id.

 ##### Compile and run the explorer
 Once the Monero is compiled and setup, the explorer can be downloaded and compiled